open-compass/DevBench/wiki.md

 ### 1. Prepare the docker image

 DevBench offers two versions of Docker images: the base version and the complete version.
-Choose the one that fits your needs:
+Select the appropriate version based on your requirements:

 |   Tag    | dep. for DevBench utilities and baseline system | dep. for Python repos | dep. for C++/Java/JS repos |
 | :------: | :-------------------------------------------------: | :-------------------: | :------------------------: |
 |   [base](./docker/base/)   |                       ✅                            |          ❌           |     ❌                     |
 | [complete](./docker/complete/) |                       ✅                            |          ✅           |     ❌                     |

+- **Base Version:** Ideal for evaluating environment setup tasks, this version provides a clean and initial setting with essential tools.
+It is tailored for scenarios where a clean, minimal environment is crucial.
+It includes:
-- Base version: The base version contains the dependencies for the DevBench utilities and the baseline agent system.
-Utilities provided by the base version contains:
+  - Core dependencies for DevBench utilities and the baseline system.
-  - Compiler, testing, build and package management tools: gcc and g++ 11, GoogleTest, Java 14, Python 3.11, node.js, cmake and MiniConda.
+  - Key utilities such as compilers (gcc, g++ 11), GoogleTest, Java 14, Python 3.11, node.js, cmake, and MiniConda.
-  - C++, JS and Java repository-specific third-party tools, such as Redis for the Java redis-cache repository and Sqlite for the C++ database management repository.
+  - Specific third-party tools for C++, JS, and Java repositories, like Redis for Java redis-cache and Sqlite for the C++ database management repository.
-  - Necessary packages to get the baseline agent system running.
+  - Essential packages to operate the baseline agent system efficiently.

-- Complete version: In addition to all packages provided by the base version,
+- **Complete Version:** Recommended for implementation and testing tasks, it encompasses everything in the base version plus:
-  - Complete dependencies for all Python repositories.
+  - Comprehensive dependencies for all Python repositories, facilitating a seamless development experience without the hassle of manual dependency management.

+**Note:** Our evaluation of environment setup primarily targets Python and JavaScript projects.
+We've chosen to concentrate on these languages because they have well-established tools for package management, unlike C++.
+C++ lacks a universally accepted package manager, which makes standardized environment setup challenging.
+In contrast, Java projects often incorporate their own comprehensive build and package management systems, commonly utilizing scripts like Gradle.
+Therefore, our environment setup process is less relevant to Java projects.
+Instead, for Java, we integrate the environment setup evaluation with the implementation phase.
+During this combined phase, the model or agent is required to execute a complete Gradle script, which includes all necessary dependency listings and build instructions.

+This structured approach ensures that developers can choose the most suitable environment, enhancing their efficiency and the overall development workflow.

 #### Option 1: Build from dockerfiles